badalsarkar/notes/learnings/database-internals.md

     - Example MySQL InnoDB
 - storage structure
   - Buffering
-    - whether or nto storage structure chooses to collect
+    - whether or not storage structure chooses to collect